96satyam/96satyam/README.md

 🏆 Awarded by Wattmonk for designing and implementing an **AI-powered Inventory Management Platform**.

 I specialize in building **end-to-end AI/ML systems** — from data engineering and feature design to model training, evaluation, and deployment.

 My recent focus is on **Generative AI, LLMs, RAG pipelines, AI Agents, NLP, and financial data applications** such as fraud detection and transaction categorization.

 - 📫 Reach me: **[shivt843@gmail.com](mailto:shivt843@gmail.com)**
-- ⚡ Fun fact: I can explain how Transformers work in simple words—and also build one from scratch.
+-
+⚡ Fun fact: I love turning research concepts like LLMs and RAG into lightweight, working prototypes.

 ---

 ## 🔭 What I build
-- Production-minded ML pipelines (data → model → API).
+- End-to-end AI/ML systems — from data engineering & feature pipelines to model training, evaluation, and deployment.
+- Generative AI solutions — including **LLM fine-tuning, RAG pipelines, and AI Agents** for real-world applications.
-- NLP systems for short text (transaction descriptions).
+- NLP systems for financial transactions, document understanding, and conversational interfaces.
-- Lightweight demos (Flask / Streamlit) so non-technical teams can test models quickly.
+- Production-grade APIs with **FastAPI / Flask**, integrated into scalable backends.
+- Cloud & containerized deployments using **AWS, Docker, and CI/CD pipelines** for reliable delivery.

 ---